tru-ID/passwordless-auth-react-native/README.md

 yarn add gloabl @tru_id/cli
 ```

--Input your tru.ID credentials which can be found within the tru.ID [console](https://developer.tru.id/console)
+- Input your tru.ID credentials which can be found within the tru.ID [console](https://developer.tru.id/console)

 - Create a new tru.ID project within the server directory via: